OWASP/owasp-summit-2017/Working-Sessions/Education/Teaching-Attacker-Perspective-to-Developers/BestPractices.md

-# Best Practices
+# Best Practice

 ## Timebox your exercises

-When giving students a (hacking) exercise make sure they know how much time they have for it.
+When giving students a (hacking) exercise make sure they know th etime allowed.
 At the end of the timebox show the solution to the exercise live on the video projector so everyone sees it at least once.

 ## Explain Actual Risks

-Security issues cannot be considered in isolation so you need to be able to measure their value/risk over e.g. functional changes or other requirements.
+Security issues cannot be considered in isolation so you need to be able to measure their value/risk over, e.g., functional changes or other requirements.
 Developers need to learn how to balance all these requirements appropriately.

 ## Include Corporate Coding Standards

-Use code examples from or aligned with the _company's (secure) coding standards_ to show insecure code and how to fix it during a developer training.
+Use code examples from, or aligned with, the _company's (secure) coding standards_ to show insecure code and how to fix it during a developer training.

 ##  Have an Icebreaker

-Have a gimmick - something novel for the participants - e.g breaking a physical safe or picking a lock.
+Have a gimmick - something novel for the participants - e.g., breaking a physical safe or picking a lock.

 ## Learn the whole Lifecycle